opmap/opmap.github.io/menu/team.md

 I'm a computer science student with a background in cognitive science.

-I'm interested in finding ways to make meaningful information out of data and to efficiently navigate through large amounts of human knowlegde by means of network analyses and visualisation techniques.
+I'm interested in finding ways to extract meaningful information out of data and to efficiently navigate through large amounts of human knowlegde by means of network analysis and visualisation techniques.
 Therefore I am happy for the chance to conclude my Master's degree with this interdisciplinary project.

 ***